 Pixel Buds Pro 2 vs Pixel Buds Pro: Should you upgrade?

-Editor’s note: this article was updated on September 27, 2024, to reference issues some users are reporting with the Pixel Buds Pro 2 microphones.
+- September 27, 2024: Some users report issues with the Pixel Buds Pro 2 microphones.

 What’s it like to use the Pixel Buds Pro 2 compared to the Pixel Buds Pro?